Ex Machina (film): Plot

 At their next meeting, Ava cuts the power.
-Caleb explains what Nathan is going to do to her, and Ava begs him for help.
-Caleb informs her of his plan: he will get Nathan drunk again and reprogram the security system to open the doors in a power failure instead of locking them.
-When Ava cuts the power, she and Caleb will leave together.
-Ava later encounters Kyoko for the first time when Kyoko enters her room.
+Caleb explains what Nathan is going to do to her, and she begs him for help.
+He informs her of his plan: he will get Nathan drunk again and reprogram the security system.
+When Ava cuts the power, she and Caleb will leave together, locking Nathan in behind them.
+She later encounters Kyoko for the first time when Kyoko enters her room.

-Nathan reveals to Caleb that he observed Caleb and Ava's secret conversation with a battery-powered security camera.
-He says Ava has only pretended to have feelings for Caleb, who was deliberately selected for his emotional profile, so he would help her escape.
-Nathan says this was the real test all along, and by manipulating Caleb successfully, Ava has demonstrated true consciousness.
-When Ava cuts the power, Caleb reveals that he suspected Nathan was watching them, so he modified the security system when Nathan was previously passed out.
-After seeing Ava leave her confinement and converse with Kyoko, Nathan knocks Caleb unconscious and rushes to stop them.
+Nathan reveals to Caleb that he observed his and Ava's 'secret' conversations with a battery-powered security camera.
+He says Ava has only pretended to have feelings for Caleb, and that Caleb was deliberately selected for his emotional profile so he would try to help Ava escape.
+Nathan says this was the real test all along, and that by manipulating Caleb successfully, Ava has demonstrated true consciousness.

+Moments later, Ava cuts the power.
+Caleb reveals that he had suspected Nathan was watching them, so when Nathan was passed out, Caleb already modified the security system to open the doors in a power failure instead of locking them.
+After seeing Ava on the security cameras leave her confinement and interact with Kyoko, Nathan knocks Caleb unconscious and rushes to stop the two robots from escaping.

-Ava attacks Nathan but is overpowered and damaged, before Kyoko and then Ava both stab and kill Nathan.
-In the process, Nathan disables Kyoko.
-Ava repairs herself with parts from earlier androids, using their artificial skin to take on the full appearance of a woman.
-She ignores Caleb, who is permanently trapped inside a room as the security system restarts, and she leaves the facility.
-Ava escapes to the outside world in the helicopter meant to take Caleb home.
-Arriving in an unidentified city, she blends into a crowd of people.
+Ava attacks Nathan but he overpowers her, and severs her left forearm.
+Kyoko then stabs Nathan in the back.
+Nathan hits Kyoko in the face, disabling her, but Ava stabs Nathan twice more, killing him.
+Ava finds Caleb, and asks him to remain where he is while she repairs herself with parts from other androids, using their artificial skin to take on the full appearance of a woman.

+Instead of returning to Caleb, however, Ava leaves the area using Nathan's ID card to unlock the glass security door, which locks behind her, leaving Caleb trapped inside.
+Ignoring Caleb's pleas, she glances briefly at the bodies of Nathan and Kyoko before leaving the facility.
+She then escapes to the outside world in the helicopter meant to take Caleb home.
+Arriving in a city, she blends into a crowd.